Unboxed-Software/solana-course/content/transfer-hook.md

 3. Get the connection.
 4. Set up the environment
 5. Airdrop some SOLs into the wallet if needed before running any of the tests.
-6. 4 empty tests that we will talk about later
+6. 4 empty tests that we'll talk about later

 ```ts
 import * as anchor from '@coral-xyz/anchor';